San Antonio, Texas

 One commercial album release on Sonobeat Records (1976)

 It's summer 1970, and Austin, Texas-based Sonobeat Recording Company begins studio sessions with San Antonio native David Flack, whose trio performs as The David Flack Quorum.
 The resulting album, Mindbender, is recorded piecemeal over more than three years but isn't released until 1976.
 The first few tracks of the album are recorded at Sonobeat's Western Hills Drive studio in northwest Austin in August 1970.
-The album – which fuses jazz, rock, and classical genres – is completed in May 1973, delayed in part because of the disruptive move of Sonobeat's studio from Western Hills Drive to the KVET Building on North Lamar in Austin, David's departure for military service in 1971, and, when David returns two years later, an extended search for a vocalist who, as David recalls, can "sing against the 'soundtrack' already in the can."
+The album – which fuses jazz, rock, and classical genres – is completed in May 1973, delayed in part because of David's departure for military service in 1971, and, when David returns two years later, an extended search for a vocalist who, as David recalls, can "sing against the 'soundtrack' already in the can."
 Austin jazz and blues singer Marva Jackson eventually is cast as that vocalist and ably fills the role.
+By the time David recruits Marva, the Sonobeat studios have moved from Western Hills Drive to the KVET Building on North Lamar in Austin, creating still another delay in completing the album.

-Sonobeat co-founder Rim Kelley (Bill Josey Jr.) engineers the Western Hills Drive sessions – consisting of most of the tracks for side I of the album – before moving to Houston in fall 1970, at which time co-founder Bill Josey Sr. takes over engineering as well as producing duties, finishing up the side I tracks.
-When David returns in '73 from a two-year tour of duty in the Army, he and Bill Sr. reconnect, the rest of the tracks are recorded, and the album is sequenced and mixed at Sonobeat's KVET Building studio.
+Sonobeat co-founder Rim Kelley (Bill Josey Jr.) co-produces and engineers the Western Hills Drive sessions – consisting of most of the tracks for side I of the album – before relocating to Houston in fall 1970, at which time co-founder Bill Josey Sr. takes over engineering as well as full-time producing duties, finishing up the side I tracks.
+When David returns in '73 from his two-year tour of duty in the Army, he and Bill Sr. reconnect, the rest of the tracks are recorded, and the album is sequenced and mixed at Sonobeat's KVET Building studio.
 Bill Sr. immediately begins offering the album to national labels.
-Eventually, Liberty/UA Records in Hollywood, with which Sonobeat has an established relationship through the Johnny Winter and Afro-Caravan albums, expresses interest in Mindbender for its UA and Blue Note labels, but Bill Sr.'s battle with cancer, first diagnosed in 1975, interferes with putting a deal together before Liberty/UA loses interest.
+Eventually, Liberty/UA Records in Hollywood, with which Sonobeat has an established relationship through Sonobeat's Johnny Winter and Afro-Caravan albums, expresses interest in Mindbender for its UA and Blue Note labels, but Bill Sr.'s battle with cancer, first diagnosed in 1975, and which intensifies in early '76 interferes with putting a deal together before Liberty/UA loses interest.
 Eventually, David designs the album jacket and finances the album's regional release.
-Mindbender is released in June 1976, after a long and oft-interrupted journey.
-Notably, this is Sonobeat's first of only two commercial releases on which its stylized logo (in the ribbon-like Calypso font) does not appear (the other is Helmer Dahl's album).
+Mindbender finally is released in June 1976, after a long and oft-interrupted journey.
+Notably, this is Sonobeat's first of only two commercial releases on which its stylized logo (in the ribbon-like Calypso font) does not appear (the other is Helmer Dahl's album Toe-Tapping Tunes, also released in 1976).

-Side I of Mindbender, initially themed under the subtitle Scatter Power, features six diverse pieces, including Marva's terrific scat (which influences the subtitle that eventually is scrapped) on Chas'er and David's moody piano on So-Lo.
+Side I of Mindbender, initially themed under the subtitle Scatter-Power, features six diverse pieces, including Marva's terrific scat (which influences the subtitle that eventually goes unused) on Chas'er and David's moody piano on So-Lo.
 Side II features the Mindbender Suite, consisting of seven interlinked movements presented without breaks.
 David composes all songs on the album.

 Conceptual in approach and communicative by design, Mindbender has that rare quality of freshness and timelessness.
 The lush chords of Once I Dreamed, the ethereal So-Lo, the funky So What?!, the Brubeck-ish Taste of Time only whet the senses for the incredible suite to follow.